kieker-monitoring/SustainKiekerHackathon/README.md

 ## What is it about?

 [Kieker observability framework](https://kieker-monitoring.net/) features monitoring and analysis capabilities.
 OpenTelemetry, in comparison, provides means to monitor the program but analysis.
+Our new [Otkt DSL](https://github.com/silvergl/OtktDSL) can define a mapping from an OpenTelemetry Span to a Kieker record.
-In this tutorial, we show how we can use OpenTelemetry to collect monitoring data from a Python program and send it to a Kieker Analysis endpoint.
+Using Otkt, we show how we can use OpenTelemetry to collect monitoring data from a Python program and send it to a Kieker Analysis endpoint.

 ## Prerequistes